Lamden/contracting/README.md

 ### `pip install contracting` is not installing on my computer!

-If you're using a Mac, you can run into this problem where the C libraries that are required for Contracting are not being compiled and the package fails to install.
-This is because the proper C libraries are not installed on your Mac.
+If you're using a Mac, you can run into the problem that the C libraries required for Contracting are not getting compiled and the package fails to install.

 To fix this: